nallwhy/doumi_phoenix_svg/README.md

 <!-- MDOC !-->

-`Doumi.Phoenix.SVG` is a helper library that generates Phoenix Component from SVG files.
+`Doumi.Phoenix.SVG` is a helper library that generates Phoenix function components from SVG files.

 **Doumi** means "helper" in Korean.